openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 ### API Extensions

-The ingresscontroller CRD is extended by adding an optional field `DNS` of type `LoadBalancerDNSManagementPolicy`.
+The ingresscontroller CRD is extended by adding an optional field `DNSManagementPolicy` of type `LoadBalancerDNSManagementPolicy`.
 This field will default to `Managed`.

 ```go